 3. Medication

 In the cases of severe bacterial infection, the baby or toddler may be administered antibiotics.
-Since antibiotics kill both good and bad bacteria, probiotics may also be advised to recreate a healthy gut microbiome balance.
+Since antibiotics kill both good and bad bacteria, probiotics for babies may be recommended to help restore a healthy gut microbiome balance.
 In addition, if the baby or toddler has a fever or pain, the doctor might suggest appropriate medication, such as acetaminophen or ibuprofen, to control the symptoms.

-Do remember never to give over-the-counter medications to treat diarrhea, vomiting, and fever in babies and toddlers.
-Rare but life-threatening complications, such as intussusceptioniXA condition in which one part of the intestine slides into the other, causing blockage and leading to vomiting and blood in stools. or HUS (hemolytic uremic syndrome)iXA condition usually caused due to E.coli infection, which leads to loss of blood platelets, anemia, or kidney failure. can be avoided by avoiding over-the-counter medications and consulting the doctor soon.
+Remember not to use over-the-counter medications to treat diarrhea, fever, and vomiting in babies and toddlers.
+Rare but life-threatening complications, such as intussusceptioniA condition in which one part of the intestine slides into the other, causing blockage and leading to vomiting and blood in stools. or HUS (hemolytic uremic syndrome)iA condition usually caused due to E.coli infection, which leads to loss of blood platelets, anemia, or kidney failure. can be avoided by avoiding over-the-counter medications and consulting the doctor soon.

 Tips To Prevent Food Poisoning In Babies And Toddlers